 Contemporary theory and practice: an exploration of dramatic and cinematic aesthetics using contemporary Canadian texts and films.
-Prerequisite: ENGL 1406 or ENGL 1413 and ENGL 1423.
+Prerequisite(s): ENGL 1406 (ENGL 1413/ ENGL 1423) with a minimum grade of C-.

 THEA 3973 Women and Theatre

 An historical survey of women working in and for the theatre as performers, playwrights, directors and designers.
 ENGL 1406 (ENG 1413/ENGL 1423) with a minimum grade of C-; for majors, also THEA 1483.